JayJanarthanan/RPi-Azure-Temperature/README.md

 Then at the end of the cron file, write:

-`10 * * * * /home/pi/azuresend.py`
+`*/10 * * * * sudo python /home/pi/azuresend.py`

 ## Linking it all together

-Alright!
-Now that we have the Raspberry Pi setup and the Azure instance ready, we're ready to go!
-Simply reboot the Raspberry Pi.
-Soon, you shall see data coming into your Azure tables.
+Write `sudo reboot` into the console to restart the Raspberry Pi.
+On start, it should automatically start sending data from the sensor to Azure Table Storage every x minutes.
+You can check this by visiting your Azure Storage instance and viewing the table view.

 ## Reading the data